Chelsea-Thompto-Teaching-Examples/game-movement-p5js/README.md

-# game-movement-p5js
+# Game Movement For p5js

-4 types of game movement with p5.js
+4 types of game movement with p5.js.